r09491/anker-solix-api-2/README.md

 🚨 It can break at any time, or Api request can be removed/added/changed and break some of the endpoint methods used in this Api.🚨

 # Python Versions

-thomluther/anker-solix-api
-The [!original library](https://github.com/thomluther/anker-solix-api) is currently supported on
+The [original library](https://github.com/thomluther/anker-solix-api) is currently supported on

 - Python 3.11
 - Python 3.12

+This is modified here to make it python 3.7 runnable on a raspberry pi.

 # Required libraries